LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 18 Feb 2023:
+- New and improved Adventure Mode!
+Now you will be able to switch between Adventure and Story writing with a button toggle, similar to old main client UI.
+- Adventure mode now adds some context modification to improve coherency and get better responses.
+Try it!
+- The latest Retry action can now be undone if you don't like the newest result or press it by mistake

 Changelog of KoboldAI Lite 15 Feb 2023:
 - Added mouseover text showing the prompt that was used to generate each image.
 Prompt is not saved, it's only visible in current session.
 - Reworked the workers info table, added jobs done information, added maintenance color for workers.